JeanArce/development-platforms/src/content/docs/devtools/Fork/fork-case-study.md

 - **Decentralized Development**: -  Git is a distributed version control system, meaning every developer has a complete copy of the repository, including its entire history.
 Forking in Git takes advantage of this decentralized nature, allowing developers to create independent copies of a repository and work on them without relying on a central authority.

 - **Granular Control**: -  Git provides granular control over forking and merging.
 Developers can fork a repository at any point in its history, allowing for flexibility in experimenting with different versions or branches.
 Additionally, Git's powerful merging capabilities enable the integration of changes from forks back into the original repository with precision and control.

-- **Pull Requests**: - Platforms like GitHub, GitLab, and Bitbucket have popularized the use of pull requests, which are a mechanism for proposing changes from a forked repository to the original repository.
-This workflow streamlines the process of collaboration, code review, and integration of contributions, making Git forking a seamless and efficient practice.

 - **Community Collaboration**: - Git forking has become deeply ingrained in the culture of open-source software development.
 It fosters a sense of community collaboration, allowing developers from around the world to contribute to projects, share ideas, and collectively improve software without barriers.